wonder-coconut/ar_sem_project/README.md

 # Text Detection and Recognition

-Rishab Ramanathan
+<b>Rishab Ramanathan
-19XJ1A0558
+19XJ1A0558</b>

 A work in progress build to create and develop text-based augmented reality, with the goal of school textbook applications in mind.
 Ar this stage, the application can run text detection on a video stream.

 ### System pre-requisites:
-- python3-tk (Tkinter - for GUI representation of matplotlib, used for the purpose of viewing the output dynamically instead of writing to a file)
+- <b>python3-tk</b> (Tkinter - for GUI representation of matplotlib, used for the purpose of viewing the output dynamically instead of writing to a file)
-- tesseract-ocr (OCR library for character recognition.
+- <b>tesseract-ocr</b> (OCR library for character recognition.
 Use the following reference for installation : https://pyimagesearch.com/2017/07/03/installing-tesseract-for-ocr/)
-- pip3 (Python package manager)
+- <b>pip3</b> (Python package manager)

 ### Python pre-requisites:
 - pytesseract